exyi/diplomka/diplomka/text/4-implementation-1-collection.md

     * Donor and acceptor angles
     * The coplanarity metrics (distances and angles between base planes)
     * Relative base orientation - the yaw, pitch, and roll angles and also the relative translation
-* An `is_dinucleotide` column indicating if the basepair is a di-nucleotide (i.e., are covalently bonded though the phosphodiester bond)
+* An `is_dinucleotide` column indicating if the basepair is a di-nucleotide (i.e., are covalently bonded through the phosphodiester bonds)
 * An `is_parallel` column indicating if the pair is part of a parallel or an antiparallel chain.
 * Structure Name (`structure_name`), Determination Method (`structure_method`), Structure Deposition Date (`deposition_date`), and Resolution (`resolution`) metadata columns.